Get methods

 }

-Given an index, this method calculates and returns the address of the corresponding NFT item contract of this collection.
+Given an index, this method calculates and returns the corresponding NFT item contract address within this collection.

 royalty_params()